jstev/virtuemart2-module/README.md

 // TODO screenshots?

-## Payment Method Installation and Configuration
+## Svea Payment Method Instance Installation and Configuration

 ### Svea Invoice payment
 Install one instance of the Svea Invoice payment method for each country that you will accept invoice payments from.
-If you plan on accepting invoice payments from customers in several countries, you will need to configure multiple instances of the Invoice payment method, each instance should accept payments from one country only.
+If you plan on accepting invoice payments from customers in several countries, you will need to configure multiple instances of the Invoice payment method, each instance should accept payments from one country only, as each client id is valid for one country only.
 See further under client id and country settings below.

 For registered users, we present the invoice method corresponding to the user country, if given.
 The Invoice payment method may also be used by unregistered users, we then present all method instances, and it is up to the user to select the correct instance corresponding to the customer country.